anindyaghosh/EvDownsampling/README.md

 ![Traffic gif](https://github.com/user-attachments/assets/97016855-6f7f-40a8-a3bb-21f5bb92748c)

+### Update: 10/11/2025
+Real-time torch-based version of EvDownsampling uploaded.
+Test implementation of this is given in `test script.py`.

 ### Related Publications
 Ghosh, A., Nowotny, T. and Knight, J., 2024. **EvDownsampling: A Robust Method For Downsampling Event Camera Data**.
 In ECCV Workshop on Neuromorphic Vision: Advantages and Applications of Event Cameras.
-[PDF](https://drive.google.com/file/d/1s40YRb1HdJ7GMWotIpakDeKl9ETv8dd6/view).
+[PDF](https://link.springer.com/chapter/10.1007/978-3-031-92460-6_22).

 Ghosh, A., Nowotny, T. and Knight, J.C., 2023, August. **Insect-inspired Spatio-temporal Downsampling of Event-based Input**.
 In Proceedings of the 2023 International Conference on Neuromorphic Systems (pp. 1-5).
 [PDF](https://dl.acm.org/doi/pdf/10.1145/3589737.3605994).